nickakey/HandsOnWithHoisting/README.md

 Do you know some hoisting edge cases that are unaddressed by this problem set?

 Please make a Pull Request and I'll be happy to add :)

+## Shoutouts
+Shout out to Bhuvan Malik for being the source of many of these hoisting problems!
+Check out his [excellent article](https://medium.freecodecamp.org/function-hoisting-hoisting-interview-questions-b6f91dbc2be8) here.